adamd1008/mpi-gdb/README.md

 `mpi-gdb` is a simple utility that allows a user to open an `xterm` running a `gdb` instance attached to every MPI process in the world communicator.
-It also attempts to neatly lay-out the xterms on screen, though tweaking may be needed.
+It also attempts to neatly lay-out the xterms on screen.

 ## Prerequisites